 - In 1996 Spain ordered the first batch of the Pizarro (Spanish version of the ASCOD), a total of 122 Pizarro fighting vehicles and 22 command post variants for the grand total of £207 million with the order completed in 2002

-- In 2003, Spain ordered the second batch of their ASCOD Pizarro’s, 170 IFV’s, 5 command post, 28 forward observer, 8 recovery vehicles and 1 engineer variant, total cost of £454 million (different web sources cite slightly different numbers)
+- In 2003, Spain ordered the second batch of their ASCOD Pizarro’s, 170 IFV’s, 5 command posts, 28 forward observer, 8 recovery vehicles and 1 engineer variant, the total cost of £454 million (different web sources cite slightly different numbers)

 And this was for a vehicle developed from scratch along with multiple variants.